itsmeichigo/itsmeichigo.github.io/content/posts/dmg-notary/index.md

 The default package came with a `main.swift` file.
 We can create a `struct` in this file and trigger its `.main()` method.
 Since Swift 5.3, we can rename the file to the same as the type and mark it as the entry point with `@main`.
 This is the best practice since it makes the project structure cleaner and more organized.

-The root `struct` needs to conform to the `PassableCommand` protocol and define the arguments and options for the CLI.
+The root `struct` needs to conform to the `PassableCommand` protocol and define the arguments and options for the CLI tool.

 Another cool dependency is [`ShellOut`](https://github.com/JohnSundell/ShellOut) which is helpful for triggering command lines from our Swift scripts.